-.
+My recent obsession has been beverages.
+It all started with limoncello.
 Now, I’m creating cocktails at home and ordering unusual cocktails when I'm out.
 I’m buying shrubs and making my own.
-(I have a shrub post planned soon.
-I just need to do some more experiments.)
 I’m also diving into many styles of beers that I’ve never tried before and hounding my beer-brewing friends to let me try everything they make.

 While playing with drink recipes, I realized I didn’t know what the difference was between club soda, seltzer water and tonic water.
 Since I’ve always followed recipes when mixing drinks, I just bought what the recipe called for.
-I realize I probably should have known the difference, given my love of food and drink, but I didn’t.
-So, I set out to find out what is in each mixer and if they’re interchangeable with each other.
+I realize I probably should know the difference, given my love of food and drink.
+So, I set out to find out what is in each mixer and if they’re interchangeable.
 They all look the same.
 Can they all be used the same way?

 Club soda is carbonated water that has added minerals like potassium bicarbonate and potassium citrate to enhance the flavor.
 It can also have added sodium, but not all club sodas contain sodium.

-Seltzer water is also carbonated water, but it doesn’t have any additives, including sodium.
+Seltzer water is also carbonated water, but it doesn’t have any additives, such as sodium.
 You can purchase flavored seltzers, usually in a citrus flavor, but plain seltzer is simply water that is carbonated.